dougwhitewolff/vasop-server/docs/planning/MVP1/ADMIN_DEPLOYMENT_GUIDE.md

    The voice agent will:
    - Answer calls with your custom greeting
    - Collect [list collection fields]
-   - Forward emergencies to [emergency number] when callers press #
+   {if emergency enabled: '- Forward emergencies to [emergency number] when callers press #'}
    - Send you email summaries at [email address]

    Test it out by calling your new number!